Buying a Horsebox Checklist

 Run the engine for at least 10 minutes on idle.
 This will show whether the engine is overheating or indicate any issues with the cooling system and head gasket.

 Test the ramp.
-Get someone to stand on the ramp to see how easy the ramp operates.
+Get someone to stand on the ramp to see how easily the ramp operates.
 Check that the springs and hinges are intact.
-The ramp may labour a little when under very heavy loads, it shouldn't stutter or jump.
+The ramp may labour a little under very heavy loads, it shouldn't stutter or jump.

-Check for any warning lights or error messages on the dashboard, make sure the engine is running.
+Check for any warning lights or error messages on the dashboard and make sure the engine is running.
 Some warning lights may just be service counters but make sure you ask the seller

 Ensure you have all of the keys and that all of the locks and keys are working correctly